Back to Blog

 Final Thoughts

 The lyrics on ARIRANG are worth studying.
 They are not just hooks.
 They are stories.
 History.
 Personal confessions set to music.
+RM delivered them from a stool with a cast on his ankle and still commanded the stage.

 If you watched the concert, you saw something important.
 If you missed it, the replay is waiting.
 Either way, the music is here now.
 The new era has started.